cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 where:

 - '\*' denotes optional elements;

+- The private and public keys of the parties in these examples are Diffie-Hellman keys, namely, pkU=g^skU and pkS=g^skS.

 - credential_request and credential_response denote the online OPAQUE
 protocol messages (defined in {{online-phase}}) which carry the client